Quitandir/Quitandir/README.md

 ### About me

-After years working as an English teacher, I decided to make a change in my career.
-Initially I started studying product management, by recommendation of some friends.
-From there I realized that the professional transformation I seek requires experience with development.
-In 2022, I started studying at Alura Escola de Tecnologia and so my journey began.
-Even thought I was always interested in technology and the connection with the English language made that easier, I didn't know anything about computer science.
-These months since I started taking courses on development, using computer languagues and learning how to use them to make things work have been a wonderful experience.
+After years of working as an English teacher, I decided to make a change in my career.
+Initially, I started studying product management based on the suggestion of some friends.
+However, I soon realized that the professional transformation I sought required experience with development.
+In 2022, I began studying at Alura Escola de Tecnologia, and that marked the beginning of my journey.
+Even though I had always been interested in technology, and the connection with the English language made it easier for me, I didn't know anything about computer science.
+These months since I started taking development courses, learning computer languages and how to use them to make things work, have been a wonderful experience.

 ### Some technologies that I'm studying are: